-Where the programme is in the short report, feature or documentary form, the judges will pay due regard to the quality and interest of the story, the way the story is told, technical excellence and impact.
+Where the programme is in the short report or documentary form, judges will pay due regard to the quality and interest of the story, the way the story is told, technical excellence and impact.

-Where the programme is primarily performance based, the judges will pay special attention to the quality of direction, camera and sound, and staging.
-However, it must also be made clear how and why such programming is seen as a contribution to regional culture.
+Where the programme is primarily performance based, judges will pay special attention to the quality of direction, camera and sound, and staging.